CJMZEE/CJ-MD/README.md

 # CJ-MD

-CJ-MD is a multi-device bot designed to enhance your WhatsApp conversations with useful and fun features.
+<b>CJ-MD </b>is a multi-device bot designed to enhance your WhatsApp conversations with useful and fun features.
 Whether managing files, interacting with stickers, or facilitating group management, CJ-MD is here to assist you.

 ## Key Features